Timeline Guide

 What causes the delay

 Below 80 years remaining, marriage value applies and the buyer's lender may require lease extension before completion.
-Below 70 years, mainstream lenders pull out and the buyer pool becomes mostly cash buyers.
+Below 70 years, almost all mainstream lenders pull out and the realistic buyer pool becomes cash buyers and specialist lenders.
 A buyer who initially proceeded on the basis of a longer lease can withdraw or renegotiate when the actual lease length surfaces during conveyancing.
-The lease extension process itself takes 3 to 6 months.
+A statutory lease extension typically takes 4 to 9 months when uncontested, longer if the premium goes to tribunal; an informal extension agreed directly with the freeholder can be faster but offers fewer statutory protections.

 How to prevent it

 Confirm the exact lease length before listing (your solicitor can obtain it from HM Land Registry for £7).
-If the lease is below 85 years, decide upfront whether to extend before selling, sell with the short lease (accepting the discount), or assign a Section 42 notice to the buyer.
-Each route has different timing and price implications.
+If the lease is below 85 years, decide upfront whether to extend before selling or sell with the short lease and accept the discount.
+The old workaround of serving a Section 42 notice and assigning it to the buyer was needed because of the two-year ownership rule; that rule was abolished on 31 January 2025 by the Leasehold and Freehold Reform Act 2024, so a buyer can now serve their own notice after completion.
+Most short-lease sales today either extend pre-sale, sell unextended or sell to a cash or auction buyer who plans to extend post-completion.
 See our short lease guide for the trade-offs and our marriage value guide for how the calculation works below 80 years.

 Disputes with the Freeholder or Managing Agent